BostonGlobe/news-apps-docs/unfold/guidelines/README.md

 Example:
 ```
-There is something going on near the library.
+In a landslide victory, Donald Trump will become the 45th president of the United States of America.

 If you want a new paragraph, just make sure there is an empty line above like so.
 ```

 ## Image
-Get the public url of an image published from Methode and create the image object.
+Get the public url of an image published from Methode (TODO how to) and create the image object.
 Caption and credits are optional and can be left out.

 Example:
 ```